The transition from soldier to civilian

 It is our vision to provide a stable platform for all veterans to network within the United Kingdom.
 Our vision will prevent veterans from feeling unsupported, withdrawn and isolated from society.

-It is our mission to provide a support network where veterans will assist fellow veterans.
+It is our mission to provide a stable and reliable support network for veterans.

 Soldier to Civi takes great pride in adhering to a set of core values which are promoted within our network.
 These are the following;

 - Empathy – We recognise and share the feelings of other veterans.

 - Integrity – We prioritise the veteran’s needs while maintaining the honest morals of our mission.